 Jennifer was the 2015 Women’s Naked GSS Champion.
 She swims out of the Windsor area, and loves open water swimming so much, she moved to a lake!
 Jennifer has competed in every North Shore Challenge since its inception.

 An honorary North Shore Challenge Ambassador, Vicki Keith is one of the successful marathon swimmers in the history of the sport, holding 18 world records.
-Constantly surpassing the records of other swimmers as well as previous records of her own, Vicki is, to many, the face of marathon swimming in Canada.
+Vicki is, to many, the face of marathon swimming in Canada.
 Her most recognized accomplishments include becoming the first person to swim across all five Great Lakes in 1988 and for being the only person to complete the 104 km double crossing of Lake Ontario.
-Vicki has been appointed as a member of the Order of Canada and has earned an honorary doctorate from Queen’s University in recognition of her outstanding achievements and service.
+Vicki has been appointed as a member of the Order of Canada.
 In 1996 she was inducted into the Terry Fox Hall of Fame, and in 1998 she had her most famous arrival and departure point renamed after her.
 The headlands of the Leslie Street Spit in Toronto, are now called Vicki Keith Point.

 Vicki is race director for Swim for Kids, another Ontario-based GSS race.